...

 How to choose a Melbourne eating disorder specialist?

 It is important to look for an eating disorder therapist that has undergone specialist training.
 This might be through the Australia and New Zealand Academy for Eating Disorders (ANZED) as part of the Eating Disorder Credential Pathway.
-By engaging with a psychologist that has ongoing training in this area, you will gain confidence in your treatment approach.
+By engaging with a eating disorder psychologist that has ongoing training in this area, you will gain confidence in your treatment approach.

 What is the diagnostic criteria for Binge Eating Disorder?

-• Eating, in a discrete period of time (e.g., within any 2-hour period), an amount of food that is definitely larger than what most people would eat in a similar period of time under similar circumstances.
+Binge eating involves consuming, within a discrete period of time (for example, within two hours), an amount of food that is significantly larger than what most people would eat in a similar period under similar circumstances.
+During these episodes, there is a sense of loss of control, such as feeling unable to stop eating or regulate what or how much is eaten.

 • Eating much more rapidly than normal